 Every designer and their creativity draws from all forms of knowledge and inspiration, from the core to the fringes.
 From a footwear design perspective the compelling design of a soft shoe upper that is interchangeable from a structural sole could one day also be inspired from an external frame backpack.
 A potential design improvement on function, versatility and environmental impact.

 What follows is a short insight into some of the history of External Frame Backpacks.
 A reminder that although the external frame backpack was superseded by the internal frame almost 30 years ago, it is still a very functional piece of equipment and has an ancient history to prove it.

 It’s long history is also a very compelling reason to explore new ways to make it relevant again in today’s outdoor market.
 Although its unknown how long humans have been carrying packs on their backs, the first external frame backpack dates at least as far back as Őtzi, a shepherd who walked the Italo-Austrian Alps 5300 years ago.
-When we consider products over 100 years old to be antiques, its incredible to think that the external frame backpack has existed for over 53 centuries.

-In the fjords and isolated Norwegian valleys they were known as ‘Hjuringsmeis’, the ones below date back to the early 1800′s.
+Since Őtzi load carrying frame structures have been documented in most of the world.
+In the fjords and isolated Norwegian valleys they were known as ‘Hjuringsmeis’, the ones below date back to the early 1800’s.

 This Norwegian external frame backpack is called ‘Sekk med Meis’ and dates back to 1880.

-The Russian traditional external frame pack is called “Ponyaga” or поняги was originally used by the Tungusic and Nivkh people from the far eastern Russian regions of Eastern Siberia and Khabarovsk Krai, the examples below are from Irkutsk.
+The Russian traditional external frame pack is called “Ponyaga” or поняга was originally used by the Tungusic and Nivkh people from the far eastern Russian regions of Eastern Siberia and Khabarovsk Krai, the examples below are from Irkutsk.

 Via The Siberian – http://по-сибирски.рф